SmogDr/edar_coursebook/docs/03-rprog2.md

 - Really crazy data formats used in other disciplines (e.g., netCDF files from climate research, MRI data stored in Analyze, NIfTI, and DICOM formats)
 - Geographic shapefiles
-- Data through APIs (API = Automated Prgramming Interface, most websites use APIs to ask you for input and then use that input to direct new information back to you)
+- Data through Application Programming Interfaces (APIs; most websites use APIs to ask you for input and then use that input to direct new information back to you)

-Often, it is possible to read in and clean up even incredibly messy data, by using functions like `scan` and `readLines` to read the data in a line at a time, and then using regular expressions (which I'll cover in the "Intermediate" section of the course) to clean up each line as it comes in.
+Often, it is possible to import and wrangle extremely messy data by using functions like `scan()` and `readLines()` to read the data in a line at a time, and then using regular expressions to clean up the data.

 ### Reading local flat files

 Much of the data that you will want to read in will be in **flat files**.
-Basically, these are files that you can open using a text editor; the most common type you'll work with are probably comma-separated files (often with a `.csv` or `.txt` file extension).
-Most flat files come in two general categories:
+Basically, these are files that you can open using a text editor.
+The most common type you'll work with are probably comma-separated files, often with a `.csv` or `.txt` file extension.
+Most flat files come in two general
+categories:

-1. Fixed width files; and
+1. Fixed width files, and

-2. Delimited files:
+2. Delimited files, which include:

 - ".csv": Comma-separated values
 - ".tab", ".tsv": Tab-separated values
 - Other possible delimiters: colon, semicolon, pipe ("|")

-*Fixed width files* are files where a column always has the same width, for all the rows in the column.
+*Fixed-width files* are files where a column always has the same width, for all the rows in the column.
 These tend to look very neat and easy-to-read when you open them in a text editor.
 For example, the first few rows of a fixed-width file might look like this: